Biz-codes/hvc-community-boards-client/README.md

 ##### Landing Page (Priority - Highest)
 * as a prospective member
-* I want to view basic info about the app
+* I want to view basic info about the app, as well as what is required to join
 * so that I can decide whether to join

 ##### Landing Page/Login Form (Priority - Highest)